-I am a passionate programmer, ecologist and open-source enthusiast, and future professor in computer science in classes préparatoires MP2I in 2021 in France.
+I am a passionate programmer, ecologist and open-source enthusiast, and currently professor in computer science in classes préparatoires MP2I in 2021 in France.

 I also love to cook and meet people, to travel and exchange, to bike or hike, and I am chaotic-good (even IRL).